Last updated: 3 July 2010: David Green

 What is available elsewhere

-our queries about Intercom, he has posted the following documents
+about Intercom, he has posted the following documents at his site:

 Most importantly, we don't have a Maintenance Manual.
 But did one exist?
 I have been advised that a Maintenace Manual was prepared and issued with just the first few G-15 machines, but then withdrawn and replaced by references 9 to 14 listed above.
 As the following passage from the preface in states: